-Education is Life Terra's most valuable long-term investment.
+Education is Life Terra's most valuable investment.

-We want a brighter future for our children.
-We work to educate the next generation so that they can be equipped with the tools and knowledge they need to make decisions as future leaders, tree caretakers, and stewards of our Planet.
+We work to educate young generations to equip them with the tools and knowledge they will need to make decisions as future leaders, tree caretakers, and stewards of our Planet.

-This is why Life Terra has developed in collaboration with education experts an interactive environmental education programme for students ages 8 to 14, called the Terra Mission.
+This is why Life Terra developed an environmental education programme for pupils aged 8-14: Terra Mission.

-Terra Mission is Life Terra's sustainability educational package that challenges teachers and students to investigate and learn about the environment, both inside and outside of school.
-It consists of 8 themes - Climate change, Energy, Waste, Circular economy, Water, Agriculture, Air and Trees - and it is fully customizable to adapt to the school curriculum.
-It contains interactive lessons, with worksheets, video materials, games, and ideas for outdoor activities.
+Terra Mission is Life Terra's sustainability educational pack that challenges teachers and pupils to learn about the environment, in and out of school.
+It includes 8 themes - Climate change, Energy, Waste, Circular economy, Water, Agriculture, Air and Trees - fully customizable to adapt to the curricula.
+It contains interactive lessons, worksheets, videos, games, and ideas for outdoor activities.

-To further accompany teachers in implementing Terra Mission at schools Life Terra, thanks to the European Schoolnet, has developed Terra Mission MOOC: Teaching Sustainability for Action, a Massive Open Online Course (MOOC) which gives primary and secondary school teachers the opportunity to raise environmental awareness in their schools and beyond.
-This MOOC, structured in 4 modules, provides participants with knowledge of contemporary sustainability issues and tools to help students take action on climate change.
+To accompany educators, Life Terra launched Terra Mission MOOC: Teaching Sustainability for Action, an online course that gives teachers the opportunity to raise environmental awareness at school.
+This MOOC, organised in 4 modules, provides you with knowledge of sustainability and tools to help pupils take climate action.